Akhil-2310/spirit/frontend/spirit/README.md

 # SoulScape

-Soulscape transforms your Polkadot on-chain activity into a living digital organism.
+Soulscape transforms your Polkadot on-chain activity into a living digital art.

 Every wallet mints a Polkadot “Soul” NFT whose traits evolve with real blockchain behavior.
 These traits generate dynamic SVG art, mood-driven music, and determine how you paint on a real-time collaborative graffiti wall.